pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 You'll see that I've added the code spread across seven lines, to make it easier for a human to read.
 Python lets you split code across lines in some situations, such as when giving the items in a list like this.
+Python also allows you to have a comma after the last item in a list, which I've included here.

+### Working with lists in Python

 First we'll explore how to use the different pieces of information in this list.
 We'll use the Python built-in function `print()`.

 {{< commit print-single-question-info >}}

-In standard Python, things you `print()` usually get printed to the screen.
+In standard Python, things you `print()` usually get displayed on the screen.
 In Pytch, `print()` output is recorded in the `Output` tab.
 So to see what the above code does, select the `Output` tab.
 Come back to this `Tutorial` tab when you're ready to continue.